Skyocean Market Analysis

 SOM: $52-65 Billion

-The intersection of our geographic corridors, tangible commodity scope, and SME trade sizes ($500K-$50M).
+The intersection of our active corridors, accessible commodity scope, and SME trade sizes ($500K–$50M).
+Today’s SOM is anchored in Sudan and Ghana; near-term expansion targets additional African destination corridors.

 Competitive Landscape